Fullers Brewery Dray

 Brougham 1837

 A Brougham is a nineteenth century carriage (pronounced ‘broom’ or ‘brohm’ and was a light four wheeled horse-drawn carriage called after Lord Brougham because he made the style popular.
 It had an enclosed body with two doors, so more suited to inclement weather.
-It sat two and sometimes an extra pair of fold-away seats were
+It sat two and sometimes an extra

 More ...